supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 ## Step 3.
 Handling the events

-Now, we need to handle the events that will be triggered by the LabelingTool.
+Now, we need to handle the events that will be triggered by the Labeling Tool.
 In this tutorial, we'll be using only one event, when the left mouse button is released after drawing a mask.
 So, catching the event will is pretty simple:

 ```python